swallowcamel/nancywiki/Forms-authentication.md

 We have chosen to use a GUID as the identifier.
 The reason for this is that using something like the username of id is a potential vulnerability, because, if the cookie encryption was somehow compromised,  it would be easy to spoof the identity of another user by guessing their username or id.

-The identifier should never be read by a human, so making it a GUID also discourages that it is ever displayed anywhere, and each GUID is both unique and non-sequential, making it a lot harder to spoof the identity of someone else.
+The identifier should never be read by a human, so making it a GUID also discourages that it is ever displayed anywhere, and each GUID is both unique and non-sequential, making it a lot harder to spoof than the identity of someone else.

-It is also important to know that the identifier should be treated permanent for the user that it was generated for and will be reused across requests and application sessions.
+It is also important to know that the identifier should be treated as permanent for the user that it was generated for and will be reused across requests and application sessions.

 The `IUserMapper` interface is defined in the following way